Thursday, October 31, 2013

-Since the opening of the mines in 1886, Sg.
-Lembing had attracted waves after waves of Chinese migrants from southern China who were in search of a better future.
-My grandfather who was born in 1882 was one of them.
-He was a young man when he came here probably during the early 1900's.
-Because of the hardship in China, he chose to leave his young wife and children behind and travelled thousands of miles to this so called land of opportunity.
-I am sure that it was his original intention to return to China once he had made enough money.
-Somehow, for some unknown reasons, he left Sg.
-Lembing and moved to North Borneo.
-He married a local native girl, raised a new family and never managed to return back to China.
+Since the mines opened in 1886, Sungai Lembing attracted wave after wave of Chinese migrants from southern China, all in search of a better future.
+My grandfather, born in 1882, was among them.
+He arrived as a young man, most likely in the early 1900s.
+Driven by the hardships back home, he left behind his young wife and children in China and journeyed thousands of miles to what was then known as a land of opportunity.
+Like many others, he likely intended to return home once he had saved enough money.
+However, for reasons unknown, he eventually left Sungai Lembing and moved to North Borneo.
+There, he married a local native woman, started a new family, and never returned to China.

 Brief history of the mine.

-School children learning geography and geology on site.
-Entrance to the mines.
+Left: School children learning geography and geology on site.
+Right: Entrance to the mines.

 Inside one of the tunnels.
 Note the protruding soil nails